claresudbery/clare-wiki-ably/pages/think/code-princ/lift-up-conditional-for-samman.md

 In this learning hour we demonstrate the technique, and then let the participants try it out for themselves.
 You can do this in one hour, but as the technique takes a bit of time to really understand, it's a good idea to repeat the exercise again in a second learning hour.

+[This slide deck](https://docs.google.com/presentation/d/11HjxVD99vyKyt8HT_5UHIBnAnr4Pck5g/edit?usp=sharing&ouid=117794872566978197093&rtpof=true&sd=true) (also available as [a pdf](https://drive.google.com/file/d/11cEwkIv2NRWLkSCQfqltXIkNUTzCQFyW/view?usp=sharing)) contains all the resources on this page plus more - many of which may be useful in preparing for this learning hour.

 ### Session Outline

 - 10 min connect